longhibeck/car-charging-reservation-system/docs/system-behavior.md

 - The reservation is canceled and removed from the system.
 - The Employee receives a cancellation confirmation.

+## Use Case Narrative: View All Reservations

+### Use Case Name

+View All Reservations

+### Primary Actor

+Employee

+### Secondary Actors

+- Auth API
+- System Clock

+### Goal

+The Employee successfully views a list of all their reservations.

+### Preconditions

+- The Employee is authenticated through the Auth API.

+### Main Success Scenario

+1. The Employee requests to view their reservations.
+2. The system uses System Clock to categorize reservations as past or future.
+3. The system displays a chronologically ordered list of all reservations with basic information.

+### Extensions (Alternative Flows)

+- 2a.
+No reservations found:
+  - The system notifies the user that no reservations exist.

+### Postconditions

+- A list of all reservations is displayed to the Employee with proper time context.

 ## Use Case Narrative: View Reservation Details

 ### Use Case Name